HUSKY (Medicaid) and other Qualified Health Plans

 We can help!

 If you don’t have insurance, our Certified Application Counselor (CACs) can help you enroll.
 Our counselors have been extensively trained to help you navigate Access Health CT, Connecticut’s healthcare marketplace.
 Access Health CT is the gateway to both HUSKY and other Qualified Health Plans (QHPs).
-For help, please contact Lillian Torres either by email at GetInsurance@fhchc.org or by phone at 203-777-7411, ext.
-5011.
+For help or any questions, please call our team at 203-777-7411.